Cubans Abroad React To The Largest Protests In Cuba In Over 60 Years

 Separated By More Than Just Borders, Cubans Abroad React To The Largest Protests In Cuba In Over 60 Years

-This Sunday, July 11th, people in Cuba mobilized to protest the worst health crisis in years, in which Cuban artists and journalists pleaded for humanitarian aid through social media, using the hashtag #SOSCuba since late last week.
-Initially, the protests were aimed at requesting medical aid in response to vaccine, food, and supply shortages because of COVID, but protests are now advocating for freedom of expression along with other political demands.
-Some of these events have turned violent, engendering deep divisions among Cubans worldwide, some of whom urged for U.S. military intervention, which to many critics appears to ignore the historically terrifying consequences of U.S. military action in Cuba, Latin America, and the world.
+Last Sunday people in Cuba mobilized to protest the worst health crisis in years.
+Prior to the protests, artists and journalists throughout the country had pleaded for humanitarian aid by using the hashtag #SOSCuba on social media platforms.
+Initially, the protests were aimed at requesting medical aid in response to vaccine, food, and supply shortages because of COVID, but many protestors are now advocating for freedom of expression along with other political demands.
+Some of these events have turned violent at the hands of the Cuban authorities, engendering deep divisions among Cubans worldwide, some of whom urged for U.S. military intervention, which to many critics appears to ignore the historically terrifying consequences of U.S. military action in Cuba, Latin America, and the world.
 As demonstrated in late 2020, in an artist-led rally at the Cuban Ministry of Culture, Cubans simply want an open dialogue with the authorities, and an end to the violence.
 Its diaspora all over North America has been glued to their social media accounts, distraught over the news.

 Advertisement